This post contains affiliate links.

 - Option 3: You will assign the whole group the same grade, regardless of how much each student contributed.

-Offering mentoring is another way excellent way teachers can persuade students.
+Offering mentors is another way excellent way teachers can persuade students.
 Mentorship is a personal growth relationship in which a more experienced or knowledgeable person (the teacher) helps guide a less knowledgeable or experienced individual (the students) (Source: Central Washington University)

 Generally, in mentorship relationships, teachers provide students with academic, career, and social support, leading to more significant student success, retention, and behavior change.